sassoftware/restaf/doc.md

 ### apiCallAll - Making api Calls in parallel

 apiCall method makes a single service call.
 The apiCallAll method on store allows the programmer to execute multiple service calls in parallel.
 A typical use case will be running forecast actions in parallel in different cas sessions.
 Another is running jobs in multiple compute server sessions.
 You can mix and match services in this single call( ex: create files, run cas jobs etc... but this would be an exception rather than a rule

     store.apiCallAll( requestArray, < delay > )

 *   requestArray is an array with each row of the following format:

-                { restafLink: <the restaflink to be called>
+                { rafLink: <the rafLink to be called>
                   payload: <standard payload as described earlier in this document>
                 }